Tagline: If Jason still haunts you…you’re not alone.

 Budget: $2,200,000 (estimated)

-Jason was far too big a draw to put to bed in 1984, and you have to believe that the studio was aware of this when promoting its series-ending declaration; in all likelihood, Jason’s demise was nothing more than a cynical marketing gimmick.
+Jason was far too big a draw to put to bed in 1984, and you have to believe that the studio was aware of this when promoting its ‘series-ending’ declaration; in all likelihood, Jason’s demise was nothing more than a cynical marketing gimmick, a trend that would continue as Jason was resurected time and time again under his post-Jason Lives zombie guise.
 So surreptitious was Paramount’s eventual backtracking that A New Beginning was cast under the fake title Repetition, and many of its actors were unaware that the movie was in fact a Friday the 13th instalment until after they were cast in their roles.
+Lordy, lordy!

-That being the case, they did stick to their promise in a sense― at least for another year―because this time Jason is not the culprit, and only appears through the twisted mind of franchise mainstay Tommy Jarvis.
+Technically, Paramount did stick to their promise ― at least for another year―because this time Jason is not the culprit, and only appears through the twisted mind of franchise mainstay Tommy Jarvis.
 Tommy is now an adult, despite the fact that A New Beginning is set only a year after The Final Chapter, a movie in which he was no more than 12 years old.
 This unforgivable oversight notwithstanding, the film at least stays true to the Tommy character, who is understandably not doing so great after the events of the previous instalment, suffering from horrific nightmares in which Jason attempts to enact his revenge after having his head impaled on a machete.

-In light of this, Tommy has been sent to the Pinewood Home for Delinquents, a rather lax institution that never thinks to search the knife-possessing Tommy upon his arrival, and even allows the more deranged of its residents to wander the grounds with an axe, leading to the murder of a puerile creature named Joey, who although harmless and rather dull-witted fully deserves to be hacked to pieces for no apparent reason.
+In light of this, Tommy has been sent to the Pinewood Home for Delinquents, a decidely lax institution that never thinks to search the knife-possessing Tommy upon his arrival, and even allows the more deranged of its residents to wander the grounds with an axe, leading to the murder of a puerile creature named Joey, who although harmless and rather dull-witted fully deserves to be hacked to pieces for no apparent reason.
+Surely messrs Siskel and Ebert saw some justification in that particular slaying!

 Two more cretins ripe for the choppin’ are local yokels Ethel and Junior, an incestuous pairing whose dissentient ravings threaten to have the institute closed down.
 Strange then, that they fail to capitalise on Joey’s brutal and very public murder only hours later.
 In fact, not only does Pinewood go unpunished for its fatal acts of negligence, its workers barely receive a telling off and are allowed to continue on in a manner that will spell the end for a whole bunch of spuriously indifferent teenagers.

-Although Tommy takes meds to calm himself down—the kind that don’t need digesting and for some reason work instantly—he continues to have visions of Jason, and wanton acts of destruction and violence are designed to have us suspecting him as one of the movie’s possible culprits; and there are so many to choose from here, including the most useless red herring in franchise history in an unnamed man who randomly drops by offering to work for food.
+Though Tommy takes meds to calm himself down — the kind that don’t need digesting and for some reason work instantly — he continues to have visions of Jason, and wanton acts of destruction and violence are designed to have us suspecting him as one of the movie’s possible culprits; and there are so many to choose from here, including the most useless red herring in franchise history in an unnamed man who randomly drops by offering to work for food.

-Ironically, A New Beginning features the only sheriff in the entire series who actually puts two and two together and suspects that Jason is responsible for the community’s spate of murders.
-But then again, this is the only film that has not taken place at the infamous Camp Crystal, so why on Earth would he make such an assumption.
-Even when this movie attempts to be logical it fails miserably.
+Ironically, A New Beginning features the only sheriff in the entire series who actually puts two and two together and suspects that Jason is in fact responsible for the community’s spate of murders ― a refreshing concept for a Friday the 13th instalment.
+For those of you disappointed by this nugget of logicality in an infamously illogical franchise, you needn’t worry, as this is the only film that doesn’t take place at the infamous Camp Crystal, making his assumption more spurious.
+Even when this movie attempts to be rational it fails miserably.

 A New Beginning was met with a tumultuous critical backlash upon its release, not only from the usual high-brow naysayers crying foul and instigating the kind of moral panic that proved infinitely more dangerous than any of Jason’s fictional antics, but from a cheated fan base who paid to see Jason and instead got someone else entirely.
 It didn’t matter than the plot was identical to pretty much every other instalment.
 There were lies and there were lies, and for many this one stepped way over the creative line.